 This code now compiles because the T: 'a syntax specifies that T can be any type, but if it contains any references, the references must live at least as long as 'a.

-We could solve this in a different way, shown in the definition of a StaticRef struct in Listing 19-18, by adding the 'static lifetime bound on T. This means if T contains any references, they must have the 'static lifetime:
+We could solve this problem in a different way, as shown in the definition of a StaticRef struct in Listing 19-18, by adding the 'static lifetime bound on T. This means if T contains any references, they must have the 'static lifetime:

 struct StaticRef<T: 'static>(&'static T);